 Oh hang on, I forgot someone.
 ‘Belouis’ ‘Some’.

-There’s a feature on Smash Hits in the mid-eighties and the enormous influence it had on me as a writer here.
+You can find a feature on Smash Hits in the mid-eighties, and the enormous (and swingorilliant!) influence that Sylvia Patterson in particular had on me as a writer, here.

 © Tim Worthington.